Common construction procurement sequence

 Award readiness

-Check whether the latest commercial and technical rounds are ready for committee review.
+Check whether the latest rounds are ready for committee review.